2-Iodoxybenzoic acid: α-Hydroxylations

 Kirsch and co-workers were able to hydroxylate keto compounds with IBX in α-position under mild conditions.
-This method could be extended to β-keto esters.
+This method could be extended to β-keto esters, and forms a regioselective way to introduce conjugatively activated unsaturation.

 Oxidation of β-hydroxyketones to β-diketones

 Bartlett and Beaudry discovered that IBX is a valuable reagent for the transformation of β-hydroxyketones to β-diketones.
 IBX provides yields superior to both the Swern and Dess–Martin oxidation protocols.